 “Come outside!
-I made you the breakfast!” she exclaimed happily.
+I made breakfast for you!” she exclaimed happily.

-“Great!” smiled Zac and together with his sister walked to the terrace.
+“Great!”
+Zac smiled at Elisabeth and followed her to the terrace.

-“A little bit of lifting will do you no harm,” said Zac and winked at Finn.
+“A little bit of lifting will do you no harm,” Zac winked at Finn.

 “So?
-How was the first year at the campus?”
+How was the first year on campus?”
 Elisabeth asked her brother.

 “And tastes even better!”